We place the highest priority on resident education, with a multitude of conferences and educational opportunities.

-- Evidence-Based Medicine (EBM) Journal Clubs: Monthly sessions facilitated by the program director, chief residents, or faculty to develop critical analysis skills as well as incorporate relevant medical knowledge into daily clinical practice.
-Morbidity and mortality conferences focused on cases as part of a safety curriculum developed in conjunction with our risk management department; and board review for second-year residents.
+- Evidence-Based Medicine (EBM) Journal Clubs: Recurrent sessions facilitated by the program director, chief residents, or faculty to develop critical analysis skills as well as incorporate relevant medical knowledge into daily clinical practice.

 - Resident Morbidity and Mortality Conference: Monthly conferences that are led by several residents and one faculty mentor which is presented in a case-based approach and designed to discuss adverse patient events and develop quality improvement initiatives.

 - Morning Report: Case-based discussion led by senior residents twice per week prior to work rounds which focus on clinical and diagnostic reasoning as well as early management and treatment.